-Since April 2016 (and until summer 2019), I am a Postdoctoral fellow at the University of Toronto.
-First, my fellowship was funded by DFG (Europe's largest research funding organization), now it is funded by University of Toronto Scarborough.
-I am working with Kasra Rafi and Giulio Tiozzo.
+From April 2016 to August 2019, I was a Postdoctoral fellow at the University of Toronto.
+First, my fellowship was funded by DFG (Europe's largest research funding organization), later by University of Toronto Scarborough.
+I was working with Kasra Rafi and Giulio Tiozzo.

 Before moving to Toronto, I spent most of my academic life at the Karlsruhe Institute of Technology.
 I did my PhD under the supervision of Gabriela Weitze-Schmithüsen when working with this group.

-At UofT, I am coordinating the Postdoc Seminar which is a series of informal talks.
-It takes place on Fridays at 11am.
+At UofT, I coordinated the Postdoc Seminar which is a series of informal talks.
+It takes place every Friday at 11am.
 The announcements for upcoming talks can be found here.
 In fall 2018, I also coordinated the Working Seminar of the Teichmüller theory semester at the Fields Institute.
 Furthermore, I am a junior editor of the Snapshots of modern mathematics from Oberwolfach.

 I believe in the content of the statement of inclusiveness and the axioms set forth by Federico Ardila-Mantilla.